autowarefoundation/autoware/README.md

   - This is a documentation repository for Autoware users and developers.
   - Since Autoware Core/Universe has multiple repositories, preparing a central documentation repository is more user-friendly than writing distributed documentation in each repository.

-If you have any questions or ideas, please feel free to start a discussion on [GitHub Discussions in autowarefoundation/autoware](https://github.com/autowarefoundation/autoware/discussions).
+If you have any questions or ideas, feel free to start a discussion on [GitHub Discussions in autowarefoundation/autoware](https://github.com/autowarefoundation/autoware/discussions).

 ---